 In addition to selecting healthier foods to quell our period cravings, other lifestyle changes can also help us have more comfortable, healthy periods.
 They include:

-- Do yoga: If you haven’t jumped on the yoga bandwagon yet, it may be time to give it a try.
-Yoga helps minimize stress, which can lower your cortisol levels and help your hormones remain more balanced throughout your cycle.
+- Do yoga: If you haven't jumped on the yoga bandwagon yet, it may be time to give it a try.
+Yoga helps minimize stress, which can lower your cortisol levels and help your hormone levels remain more balanced throughout your cycle.

 - Get good sleep: Sleep is SO important for hormone regulation.
 Women who consistently get insufficient sleep are more likely to deal with various hormone disruptions that can lead to irritability, increased hunger, and many other unpleasant symptoms.
 Pamper yourself with good shuteye at night, and your body's hormones will respond beautifully.